wongrichardalex/HotDogOrNot/README.md

 This project has been adapted from kb22/Create-Face-Data-from-Images.
-I have included his README below.
+I have included the original README below.
+I will be attempting to modify the OpenCV Face Detection Neural Network in order to try and it make it detect hot dogs.

 # Create-Face-Data-from-Images